CartoDB/carto-selfhosted-helm/customizations/README.md

 > Note that you should enable static scaling or autoscaling for this setup to work as expected.

-> In order to provide high availability accross regions/zones, it's recommended to deploy each worker node in a different cloud provider regions/zones.
+> In order to provide high availability across regions/zones, it's recommended to deploy each worker node in a different cloud provider regions/zones.

 - [Standard HA](high_availability/standard): configuration for an HA deployment
 - [Standard HA with upgrades](high_availability/standard_with_upgrades): configuration for an HA deployment, taking into account application upgrades.